TeamSirenix/odin-serializer/README.md

 #### Performance
 * General overall performance: faster code is always better, as long as the increase in speed does not sacrifice any robustness.
 * Json format performance: the performance of the json format (JsonDataWriter/JsonDataReader) is currently indescribably awful.
-The format was originally written as a testbed format for use during the development of OdinSerializer, since it is human-readable and thus very useful for debugging purposes, and has remained largely untouched since.
+The format was originally written as a testbed for use during the development of OdinSerializer, since it is human-readable and thus very useful for debugging purposes, and has remained largely untouched since.
 * EnumSerializer currently allocates garbage via boxing serialized and deserialized enum values.
+As such, serializing enums always results in unnecessary garbage being allocated.
 Any approaches for fixing this would be most welcome.
 Some unsafe code may be required, but we haven't yet had time to really look into this properly.

 #### Testing
 * A thorough set of standalone unit tests.
-Odin Inspector has its own internal integration tests for OdinSerializer, but currently we have no decent stand-alone unit tests that solely work with OdinSerializer.
+Odin Inspector has its own internal integration tests for OdinSerializer, but currently we have no decent stand-alone unit tests that work solely with OdinSerializer.

 ## Technical Overview